RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables komoso camera\.
+Whether to enable komoso camera\.